-A scheduled check-up for your furnace isn’t always top of mind or convenient.
-However, as we approach the less-popular winter months, now is the best time to guarantee your furnace is ready to provide you maximum comfort throughout the winter months.
+A regular check-up for your furnace isn’t always top of mind or convenient.
+However, as we approach the less-popular winter months, now is the ideal time to guarantee your furnace is ready to provide you maximum comfort throughout the winter months.

 .
 Just like any mechanical equipment, the working life of a furnace will be extended with preventive maintenance, by ensuring that all the elements of the unit are performing efficiently.
-In addition, regular cleanings can help pinpoint issues before they become big problems and you end up paying emergency rates on a cold winter night.
-Also, because furnaces burn fuel to provide the heat, it’s important to examine all the various parts to ensure there aren’t any splits or leaks that could impact the safety of your home.
-Taking the time to schedule a tune-up, even if it looks like it’s working just fine, will save you time, stress, and money throughout the heating season.
+In addition, regular cleanings can help pinpoint concerns before they become big problems and you end up paying emergency rates on a cold winter night.
+Also, because furnaces burn fuel to provide the heat, it’s important to take a look at all the various parts to ensure there aren’t any splits or leaks that could impact the safety of your household.
+Taking the time to schedule a tune-up, even if your system appears to be functioning properly, will save you time, stress, and money throughout the heating season.

 Is it true my warranty is voided if I don’t get my furnace serviced?

-Most manufacturers’ warranties call for annual HVAC maintenance to remain valid, so neglecting your tune-ups can sometimes result in losing your heating system warranty, which can be major money if your equipment does ever stop working in the middle of a cold snap.
-Be sure to get all you can from your warranty by making sure it stays valid as long as possible with annual furnace system tune-ups from Service Experts.
+Most manufacturers’ warranties call for yearly HVAC maintenance to remain valid, so neglecting your tune-ups can sometimes result in losing your heating system warranty, which can be major money if your equipment does ever stop working in the middle of a cold snap.
+Make sure you get all you can from your warranty by keeping it valid as long as possible with annual furnace system tune-ups from Service Experts.